laurapacis/100-days-of-code/log.md

 **Thoughts**: Today I was feeling kind of hangover after the four days of hard work on the assignment.
 Luckily I have off tomorrow.
 I plan to do exactly nothing.

 **Link to work**: [Librix UI with Figma](https://www.figma.com/file/SavVB9yhv3tldcQOipmhi0/Librix-UI?node-id=0%3A1)

+### Day 68: May 13, 2021

+**Today's Progress**: Reading _Branded Interactions: Creating the Digital Experience_

+**Thoughts**: I didn't do anything today to recover for the very long last week.
+Although I read about digital design in [this book](https://www.goodreads.com/book/show/25620805-branded-interactions).
+Such an interesting topic.
+PD: I got a feedback from the company and I will a meeting with the CEO and PM next week

+**Link to work**: Nothing to link